-Therefore, we decided to put together an article which answers this question and hopefully gives our readers a great understanding of what to expect.
+Therefore, we decided to put together an article on charging camera batteries on Kilimanjaro which answers this question and hopefully gives our readers a greater understanding of what to expect.
 We have also added some of our personal recommendations for cameras on the mountain.

-As you might have already guessed, there are no power points on Kilimanjaro.
-Getting the right battery set up therefore, is vital.
-This in an age old problem for photographers who often obsess over how to get extra battery length.
+As you might have already guessed, there are typically no power points on mountains, which makes charging camera batteries on Kilimanjaro a challenge.
+Getting the right battery set up, therefore, is vital.
+This in an age-old problem for photographers who often obsess over how to get extra battery length.

-If you don’t like the idea of forking out a bit of cash for a branded battery, there are usually plenty of non-branded batteries that will match your particular D-SLR and come at a fraction of the cost.
-I picked up 3 non-branded batteries for my Canon for under £10.
+If you don’t like the idea of forking out a bit of cash on a branded battery, there are usually plenty of non-branded batteries that will match your particular D-SLR and come at a fraction of the cost.
+I picked up 3 non-branded batteries for my Canon and charging camera batteries on Kilimanjaro for under £10.
 However, the trade off is that they certainly don’t last anywhere near the same length of time.
 Whilst my Canon battery gets just over 800 shots, the non-branded batteries get less than half this number.
 Your camera manual should tell you how many shots to expect from your battery and at what temperature.

-Most point and shoot cameras will use rechargeable Li-ion batteries.
+Most point and shoot cameras will use rechargeable Li-ion batteries, which is great for charging camera batteries on Kilimanjaro.
 Although the word rechargeable conjures up images of miraculous charging, this is not the case.
 Without a power source, rechargeable Li-ion batteries are as useful as any other battery on the mountain.
 Like the D-SLR’s, your only option is to bring several batteries.
 Once again, your camera manual should be able to tell you what to expect in terms of battery life.
 How many batteries you bring will obviously depend on the length of trip you are taking.

-Some good point and shoot cameras these days take rechargeable standard AA batteries.
-If you do own a camera like this then I would actually recommend taking standard AA batteries and not rechargeable AA batteries on your trip as the rechargeable AA batteries do not last long at all.
-You really have to buy the best to get any real life out of them, even then though, the standard AA batteries far outstrip them in battery life.
+Some good point and shoot cameras these days take rechargeable standard AA batteries, which is ideal for charging camera batteries on Kilimanjaro.
+If you do own a camera like this, then I would actually recommend taking standard AA batteries and not rechargeable AA batteries on your trip as the rechargeable AA batteries do not last long at all.
+You really have to buy the best to get any real life out of them, even though the standard AA batteries far outstrip them in battery life.

-Whilst in warmer climates, temperature and battery life is not a major factor, on the mountain it is.
+Whilst in warmer climates, temperature and battery life is not a major factor, but it is on the mountain.
 No matter the type, every battery has an optimal operating and charging temperature.
-It is a well known fact that batteries lose life more quickly in colder temperatures.
-Whilst this is no issue at the bottom of the mountain, towards the top of Kilimanjaro its becomes downright freezing!
+It is a well known fact that batteries lose life more quickly in colder temperatures, which isn't ideal for charging camera batteries on Kilimanjaro.
+Whilst this is no issue at the bottom of the mountain, towards the higher peaks, it becomes downright freezing!
 Your battery life will therefore suffer on the higher reaches.
+So, keep this in mind while charging camera batteries on Kilimanjaro.

 It’s not all bad news though.
 Freezing conditions are actually the optimal temperature for storing rechargeable Li-ion batteries.
 Rechargeable Li-ion batteries stored in cold temperatures actually discharge much less than in warm temperatures.
 The bad news is that recharging batteries in freezing temperatures can actually damage the battery!
 A typical camera battery operates and charges best around 20 degrees Celsius (70 degrees Fahrenheit).

 Fairly new to the market is solar charging.
 This is literally the only way to charge any of your camera batteries on the mountain.
-There are a wide array of solar charging options.
+There are a wide array of solar charging options which work well for charging camera batteries on Kilimanjaro.
 These vary from the small watt packs to the large solar panels that fit on the back of your day pack.

-The pros of this are of course that you can charge your electronic devices.
+The pros of this are of course that they're great for charging your electronic devices as well as charging camera batteries on Kilimanjaro.
 However, it not that simple.
 Solar charges are generally quite big and add extra weight to your bag.
 They also require the sun.
 This means you need to recharge your camera batteries during the day as solar chargers do not store energy.
 This may sound okay, but when you realise that the average solar charger takes literally hours to charge your battery, this idea becomes less than helpful on a trek.

-In reality, solar chargers are best for independent trekkers/photographers who are moving at their own pace and can afford to take half a day off to re-charge their camera batteries.
-On Kilimanjaro there is no such time as most treks take in the region of a week and hiking is done every day.
+In reality, solar chargers are best for independent trekkers or photographers who are moving at their own pace and can afford to take half a day off to re-charge their camera batteries.
+On Kilimanjaro, there is no such time as most treks take place in the region of a week and hiking is done every day.
 There are certainly periods in the day when you won’t be trekking, but you would have to be fairly desperate to get your batteries charged if you were to carry a solar charger just for those moments.

 Another point about solar chargers is cost.
 They are expensive.
 The best ones come in around US$300.
 These charge the quickest and produce the most volts.
 Cheaper options take excessive amounts of time to charge.